-The frosted sand crunched under my feet, on an icy visit to Perranporth in February.
-The sky was azure blue and the tide was out, showing off this fine beach at its best, with small, clean breakers at the waterline.
-Although it was cold, the air was still and I enjoyed a great chat with two horse riders on the beach.
+The frosted sand crunched under my feet on an icy visit to Perranporth in February.
+The sky was azure blue and the tide was out, showcasing this fine beach, with small, clean breakers at the water’s edge.
+Although it was cold, the air was still and I enjoyed a chat with two horse riders on the beach.

 With Janie and Belinda, on the sand at Perranporth beach.

-A wistful, winter sky was the highlight of this early morning visit to Perranporth beach.
+A wistful, winter sky was the highlight of this early morning visit.
 Colours fused between the sea and sky on the horizon, subtle whites, greys and blues, with red and black flecks.
 At dawn, the sky seemed to wrap itself around the beach to make a self-contained place, without the sharp distinction between the parts that the brighter, daylight sun would bring, later in the day.

 Carol takes this beach with her, wherever she goes.